 Baked Figs with Gorgonzola, Walnuts, and Honey

 How to prepare Baked Figs with Gorgonzola, Walnuts, and Honey

-• Gently wash and dry the figs. Cut them crosswise on the surface with a sharp knife, without cutting all the way to the base.
+• Gently wash the figs and dry them.
+Make a cross incision on the surface with a sharp knife, without cutting all the way to the base.

 Cut figs crosswise

-• Gently open the figs and insert a piece of gorgonzola in the center.
+• Slightly open the figs and insert a piece of gorgonzola in the center.

 Stuff them with gorgonzola

-• Place the figs in a baking dish, add a few thyme and rosemary leaves, drizzle with honey and olive oil, and bake in a preheated oven at 400°F for 15-20 minutes, until the cheese is melted and slightly golden.
-Alternatively, place the figs in a basket lined with perforated parchment paper and bake at 356°F for about 10-12 minutes.
+• Place the figs in a baking dish, add some thyme and rosemary leaves, drizzle with a bit of honey and olive oil, and bake in a preheated oven at 392°F for 15-20 minutes until the cheese is melted and slightly golden.
+Alternatively, place the figs in the basket lined with perforated parchment paper and cook at 356°F for about 10-12 minutes.

 Enhance figs with thyme, rosemary, honey, and walnuts

-• Remove the figs from the oven and serve immediately, while still hot.
-For a more indulgent touch, spread the gorgonzola figs on toasted bread slices and finish with a drizzle of raw honey.
+• Remove the figs from the oven and serve them immediately, still warm.
+For a tastier touch, spread the gorgonzola figs on slices of toasted bread and drizzle with a bit of raw honey.

+Baked Figs with Gorgonzola, Walnuts, and Honey